DjangoGirls/tutorial/authentication_authorization/README.md

 )
 ```

-Then we need a template for the login-page, so create a directory `mysite/templates/registration` and a file inside named `login.html`:
+Then we need a template for the login page, so create a directory `mysite/templates/registration` and a file inside named `login.html`:

 ```
 {% extends "mysite/base.html" %}